Asparkam - instructions for use. Overdose of asparkam is fatal

 Muscle weakness.

-Prolonged diarrhea from a day or more;
+Prolonged diarrhea for a day or more;

 Severe vomiting;

-Kidney or liver disease;
+Kidney or liver diseases;

 Use of corticosteroids;

-Up to 1 year - 1/4 tablet a day;
+Up to 1 year - 1/4 tablet per day;

-From 1 to 3 years - 1/2 tablet a day;
+From 1 year to 3 years – 1/2 tablet per day;

-From 3 to 6 years old - 1/2 tablet 2 times a day;
+From 3 to 6 years – 1/2 tablet 2 times a day;

-From 7 to 10 years old - 1/2 tablet 3 times a day;
+From 7 to 10 years – 1/2 tablet 3 times a day;

-From 11 to 12 years old - 1 tablet 1 or 2 times a day;
+From 11 to 12 years – 1 tablet 1 or 2 times a day;

-From 13 to 16 years old - 1 tablet 2 times a day;
+From 13 to 16 years – 1 tablet 2 times a day;

 From 16 and older – 1 tablet 3 times a day.

-Interaction of "Asparkam" with other drugs
+Interaction of Asparkam with other drugs

-Asparkam and potassium-sparing drugs - can lead to the accumulation of potassium in the blood.
+Asparkam and potassium-sparing drugs can lead to the accumulation of potassium in the blood.

 "Asparkam" and drugs for cardiac activity - increases their therapeutic effect.

-Analogs of the drug "Asparkam"
+Analogues of the drug "Asparkam"

-Among known analogues Asparkama are:
+Among known analogues"Asparkama" are:

-Potassium and Magnesium Asparagate;
+Potassium and magnesium aspartate;

 Aspangin;